 Culture, adventure and a paradise destination to rest are just a part of what awaits you on Easter Island.
 Come discover its intriguing moai and the authentic spirit of this culture still present in its people!

 1. Rano Raraku

-Anakena is a white coral sand beach in Rapa Nui National Park on Rapa Nui, a Chilean island in the Pacific Ocean where you can enjoy the warm, calm and turquoise waters of this beach, with white coral sand and palm trees, set in the foreground of the two Ahus and their Moai.
+Anakena is a white coral sand beach in Rapa Nui National Park on Rapa Nui, a Chilean island in the Pacific Ocean where you can enjoy the warm, calm, and turquoise waters of this beach, with white coral sand and palm trees, set in the foreground of the two Ahus and their Moai.
 Or else, enjoy the sun and swim by the shore, as this is the only beach on the island officially open for bathing.

 The bay of the king, named after how the first Rapa Nui king Hotu Matu’a disembarked here a thousand years ago when the island was first populated.
-This was where the king Hotu Matu’a built his first house, and forevermore Anakena remained the sacred land of the royal family.
+This was where King Hotu Matu’a built his first house, and forevermore Anakena remained the sacred land of the royal family.